 This notice is contractually published in csv and xml every hour from 13h in day ahead to 03h in intraday for all "Transmission " contracts type valid at date.

 Where to find the files

-The files are provided by GRTgaz for the shippers (for each transmission contract).
+The files are provided by NaTran for the shippers (for each transmission contract).
 They are made available the following ways :

 Proactively :

 A CSV file is available and can be downloaded on ours ingrid website